VishnuCheruvakkara/AgriFlow-Community-web-app/README.md

        > The frontend (Vite server) will now be running at http://localhost:5173.

-## 🤝 Contributing
+## Contributing

 Thank you for your interest in contributing to this project — we really appreciate it!

 Here’s how you can contribute :

-### 🌿 Branching Strategy
+### Branching Strategy
 keep in mind that
 - main: Active development happens here.
-- production: Default branch used for deployment. ( ⚠️ Default Branch )
+- production: Default branch used for deployment.

-> 🔁 Please create your feature branches from main.
+> Please create your feature branches from main.
 Our team will take care of reviewing and merging your contributions.

-### 🚀 Contribution Steps :
+### Contribution Steps :

 1. Fork the Repository
     - Click the "Fork" button on the top right of this GitHub page.
 2. Clone Your Fork

    ```
     git clone https://github.com/VishnuCheruvakkara/AgriFlow-Community-web-app.git
     cd AgriFlow-Community-web-app
    ```
-3. Create a New Branch
+4. Create a New Branch

    ```
    git checkout -b feature/your-feature-name
    ```
-4. Make Your Changes
+6. Make Your Changes
    - Implement your feature or fix.
    - Keep commits clear and meaningful.
-5. Push Your Branch
+7. Push Your Branch

   ```
   git push origin feature/your-feature-name
   ```